TheAlgorithmProject/TheAlgorithmProject/README.md

 ### A grand repository of Algorithms

+Notes for contributing,
-Notes for contributing.
-Please indicate the timecomplexities for you algorithms.
+1. Please indicate the time complexities for you algorithms.
+2. Psuedo Codes not allowed.
+3. Describe at lease the problem it solves.
+4. Describe how it solves if possible.